-The use of MP3 players, iPods, cell phones, and other electronic devices are NOT permitted while at school.
-Students are required to turn off all electronic devices and leave them in your bag.
+The use of MP3 players, iPods, cell phones, and other electronic devices are NOT permitted during any instructional time (lab or classroom time).
+Please make sure to turn off all electronic devices and leave them in your bag.
 TGA will not be responsible for loss or damage of any personal electronic device.
-Should a student be found to be in violation of this policy, they will be required to check their devices in at the front desk each day or be banned from having any electronic device on campus.
-This decision will be made by administration.
+Should a student be found to be in violation of this policy three times, they will be required to check their devices in at the front desk each day.
+They will be able to retrieve their electronics at the end of the school day.